 People v.
-Shannon, 2024 COA 41, ¶¶ 45-49, P.3d (holding that Shannon's human trafficking conviction didn't violate his right to equal protection (vis-à-vis child prostitution) because he didn't merely "entice" the victim - in addition, he "maintained" the victim, meaning his conduct "ran afoul of the human trafficking statute in ways that aren't proscribed by" the child prostitution offenses).
-Status: Mandate not issued as of 6/17/24.
+Shannon, 2024 COA 41, ¶¶ 45-49, \\ P.3d \\ (holding that Shannon's human trafficking conviction didn't violate his right to equal protection (vis-à-vis child prostitution) because he didn't merely "entice" the victim-in addition, he "maintained" the victim, meaning his conduct "ran afoul of the human trafficking statute in ways that aren't proscribed by" the child prostitution offenses).